-And so it was with a heavy heart that she addressed the frail boy in front of her, "So there's nothing that you want to tell me, Harry?
+So it was with a heavy heart that she addressed the frail boy in front of her, "There's nothing that you want to tell me, Harry?
 Nothing at all?"
-Jessica Abernathy tried to probe the issue once again.
+Jessica tried to probe the issue once again.

 The boy staunchly kept his head bowed.
-Only on several occasion did his eyes dart upwards to meet the gaze of his form teacher, but as quickly as their eyes met, he glanced back down.
-"No," He mumbled quietly, shaking his head as he did.
+His eyes would dart upwards to meet her gaze sparingly, but when their eyes met, he would glance back down.

 Jessica had a sneaking suspicion that something was not right in the Dursley household; it was obvious considering Harry's fragile state.
-For a ten year old, Harry was abnormally short for his age and his thin frame was a contrast to his cousin's 'wide' girth.
+For a ten year old, Harry was abnormally short for his age and his thin frame was a contrast to his cousin's considerable girth.

 She had at times, tried to contact social services to do a house-call to survey the conditions of the Dursley home, but the case worker on the other end had explicitly reminded her that the department was stretched thin.
-They had expressed their promise to do the best that they could, but they had the whole of Surrey under their jurisdiction and Harry was just another file that was buried under several mountains of paperwork.
+They had expressed their promise to do the best that they could, but they had the whole of Surrey under their jurisdiction and Harry was just another file buried under several mountains of paperwork.

 Once again, she was at a dead end.

-"I'm sorry for wasting your time then.
+"I'm sorry for taking your time then.
 Now, if there is anything that you want to tell me, don't hesitate all right?
-My door is wide open, and if you want, you can just call me at any time," She said, scribbling her number on a small piece of paper.
+My door is wide open, and if you want, you can call me any time," she said, scribbling her number on a small piece of paper.

-Jessica sighed wearily and looked out the window; a black mop of hair could be seen slowly fading away in the distance as she watched Harry Potter shuffle back to Privet Drive using his normal route home.
-She would not know it, but the next time she saw her young student right after the holidays, she would gradually notice a change in his normally meek demeanour.
+A black mop of hair could be seen slowly fading away in the distance as she watched Harry Potter shuffle back to Privet Drive.
+She would not know it, but the next time she saw her young student right after the holidays, she would gradually notice a change in his normal demeanour.

 He gently patted his shaven head, silently wishing for his messy hair to magically appear under his touch.

-The terrible act of injustice occurred just after Aunt Petunia had commented on his messy hair – stating her fears that the neighbours would gossip about his unruly appearance.
-Thus, after a small struggle and a tensed talking to by uncle Vernon, Harry bitterly resigned to his fate as Aunt Petunia brought him to the nearby saloon and ordered the stylist to shave his head 'commando style'.
+The terrible act of injustice occurred just after Aunt Petunia had commented on his messy hair, stating her fears that the neighbours would gossip about his unruly appearance.
+Thus, after a small struggle and a tense talking to by Uncle Vernon, Harry bitterly resigned to his fate as Aunt Petunia brought him to the nearby saloon and ordered the stylist to shave his head 'commando style'.

 Harry bit back his anger at Dudley's smug and condescending smile as the boy patted his full head of hair, knowing an act of transgression against Dudley would be considered as an act of transgression against the rest of the family.
-He would not like to revisit the horror and fear of watching uncle Vernon turn a nasty shade of purple again.
+He would not like to revisit the horror and fear of watching Uncle Vernon turn a nasty shade of purple again.

-Suffice to say, Harry learned his lesson: never raise your hands against or be better at anything than Dudley.
+Never raise your hands against or be better at anything than Dudley.